ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--storage-connection`: The storage connection type.
 Valid value is "vSCSI".
 - `--storage-pool`: Storage pool for server deployment.
 Only valid when you deploy one of the IBM supplied stock images.
 Storage type and pool for a custom image (an imported image or an image that is created from a PVMInstance capture) defaults to the storage type and pool the image was created in.
 - `--storage-affinity`: Affinity policy for storage pool selection.
 Valid values are "affinity" and "anti-affinity".
 If --storage-pool is provided then this it cannot be specified.
-- `--storage-affinity-instance`: PVM instance identifier or name to base storage affinity policy against; required if "-storage-affinity affinity" is specified and --storage-affinity-volume is not provided.
+- `--storage-affinity-instance`: PVM instance identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-volume is not provided.
-- `--storage-affinity-volume`:  Volume identifier or name to base storage affinity policy against; required if "-storage-affinity affinity" is specified and --storage-affinity-instance is not provided
+- `--storage-affinity-volume`:  Volume identifier or name to base storage affinity policy against; required if "--storage-affinity affinity" is specified and --storage-affinity-instance is not provided
--storage-anti-affinity-instances value Space separated list of PVM instance identifiers or names to base storage affinity policy against; required if "-storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided.
+- `--storage-anti-affinity-instances value`: Space separated list of PVM instance identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-volumes is not provided.
-- `--storage-anti-affinity-volumes`: Space separated list of volume identifiers or names to base storage affinity policy against; required if "-storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided.
+- `--storage-anti-affinity-volumes`: Space separated list of volume identifiers or names to base storage affinity policy against; required if "--storage-affinity anti-affinity" is specified and --storage-anti-affinity-instances is not provided.
 - `--replicants`: Number of duplicate instances to create in this request.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
 - `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).